How to set up Apache htpasswd authentication in Ubuntu ⋆ ALexHost SRL

 09.10.2024

-Using Apache’s htpasswd authentication is a simple way to add basic access control to your web directories, requiring users to provide a username and password before accessing certain parts of your website.
-This type of authentication is often used to restrict access to sensitive areas, like admin panels or development sites, and can be set up easily on an Ubuntu server running Apache.
+Using Apache’s htpasswd authentication is a simple way to add basic access control to web directories by requiring users to provide a username and password before accessing certain parts of the website.
+This type of authentication is often used to restrict access to sensitive areas, such as administration panels or development sites, and can be easily set up on an Ubuntu server running Apache.

 Prerequisites